The latest in the Binary Capital blowup — and what it means for startup investing

 Second, LPs need to do a much better job of due diligence.
 While frustration over the Binary situation has come from every direction, most of the ire has been directed at Caldbeck, Teo, and earlier colleagues who did little to stop Caldbeck.

-Lightspeed Venture Partners — which employed Caldbeck several years ago and removed him from a board observer position after Stitch Fix founder Katrina Lake complained about him — acknowledged on Twitter today that it “should have done more.”
+Lightspeed Venture Partners — which formerly employed Caldbeck and removed him from a board observer position after Stitch Fix founder Katrina Lake complained about him — acknowledged on Twitter today that it “should have done more.”

-You can guess that Lightspeed, which subsequently asked Lake to sign a non-disparagement agreement, will receive more blowback for its handling of the situation.
+You can guess that Lightspeed, which had asked Lake to sign a non-disparagement agreement, will receive more blowback for its handling of the situation.
 In the meantime, less frustration has been directed at Binary’s LPs and perhaps should be.

 The venture community has broadened considerably over the last decade, but it still remains tight-knit compared with many other industries.
 When it comes to Caldbeck, who joined the field in 2005 as an associate with Bain Capital Ventures, it’s hard to believe Binary’s backers were oblivious to Caldbeck’s reputation.

-If they were, it says a little something about the kind of due diligence that institutional investors are doing.
+If they were in the dark, it says a little something about the kind of due diligence that institutional investors are doing.
 That is: it doesn’t work.

-If they were aware of Caldbeck’s reputation and turned a blind eye anyway, we hope they’re learning a lesson, too: that while the pursuit of profit may not be evil, backing evil individuals (or unethical ones, anyway) doesn’t pay.
-Not anymore.
+If they knew of Caldbeck’s reputation and turned a blind eye anyway, there’s perhaps a related lesson to be learned from what just happened: while the pursuit of profit may not be evil, backing evil individuals (or unethical ones, anyway) doesn’t pay.
+Not anymore, it doesn’t.

 0